bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 - On average, how many Weapons does each character have?

 You can experiment/execute your code using the Django shell.
-Please turn in a file `queries.py` with your code along with comments for your answers.
+Please turn in a file `queries.py` in this repo with your code along with comments for your answers.

 Stretch goals: